History of the Jews in Philadelphia: Haredi community

-A Haredi community exists in Philadelphia as well.
+A Haredi community also exists in Philadelphia.
 The Talmudical Yeshiva of Philadelphia was founded in 1953.
 It is led by Rabbi Shmuel Kamenetzky, and formerly Rabbi Elya Svei also.
 The community also includes kollelim, such as the Philadelphia Community Kollel, founded in 2001 in Merion Station, and the Northeast Community Kollel.

 Many Haredim in Philadelphia primarily live in Bala Cynwyd, and the community is centered around Aish HaTorah and the Philadelphia Community Kollel.

+Demographics

+As of 2020, a Jewish Federations of North America study shows that Reform and Conservative are equally the largest Jewish denominations, accounting for 26% each.
+Those identifying as Orthodox, account for 8% of the population.